| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 however subsequently revised and in the name of simplification made very lengthy and

+complex by the Election Commission.
 Election Commissions programme of special revision

 of Electoral rolls in April and May was complemented by Lok Sattas team of